PACE-challenge/pacechallenge.org/2024/io.md

 ![Input](../img/input.svg)

 For the parameterized track, the p-line contains an additional parameter `cw` that gives the cutwidth of the graph.
-The first $n_0+n_1$ lines then list a total order of the vertices attaining this cutwidth.
+The first line is then formatted as 'p ocr n0 n1 m cw' The first $n_0+n_1$ lines then list a total order of the vertices attaining this cutwidth.
 ```
 c this is a comment